amir-deriv/eslint-plugin-localize-usage/docs/rules/only-string-literal-argument.md

+# only-string-literal-argument

+## Description

-# Enforce using static strings as keys for localize functions which we use for translation (only-string-literal-argument)
+Enforce using static strings as keys for localize functions which we use for translation

 ## Rule Details